Safarihoek Lodge: Our full report

 Safarihoek is newer and more modern than its sister property, Mountain Lodge, which is also found on the reserve.
 Both are about two hours' drive from the national park's Andersson Gate.

-We enjoyed our stay at Safarihoek in September 2018, enhanced by staff who were consistently friendly and attentive.
-In terms of décor, we felt that a few splashes of colour could add character and warmth to the modern style of the large rooms and high-ceilinged main area .
-Conversely, each of the 11 thatched chalets features a mural of its namesake native tree species on the bedroom wall.
+We enjoyed our stay at Safarihoek in May 2022, enhanced by staff who were consistently friendly and attentive.
+In terms of décor, we felt that a few splashes of colour could add character and warmth to the modern style of the large rooms and high-ceilinged main area.
+Although, each of the 11 thatched chalets features a mural of its namesake native tree species on the bedroom wall a little more art would help bring these rooms to life.

 All the chalets come with twin beds or a king-size bed with a mosquito net, air conditioning, a seating area, small writing desk, minibar, coffee station, and en-suite bathroom.
 Outside each there's a private deck with a table and chairs offering spectacular panoramic views; this is a great spot for a morning coffee, something stronger before dinner or simply to relax with a book between activities.